neolaf2/IEEE-STD-DEV/README.md

 We welcome participation from individuals and organizations interested in contributing to this standard's development.
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## License and IPR
-This project follows the [Community Specification License](LICENSE.md).
+This project follows the [IEEE License](LICENSE.md).
 All contributions must comply with our [IPR Policy](docs/governance/ipr-policy.md).

 ## Contact
 - Working Group Chair: [Name](mailto:email)